kezacindy/CareConnectApp-main/CareConnectApp-main/README.md

-# TeleMed - Virtual Healthcare Solutions
+# CareConnect - Virtual Healthcare Solutions

 ## Development Status
 ⚠️ **IMPORTANT NOTICE**: This project is currently under active development and is not yet deployed for production use.
 Features and implementations are subject to change.
 The current version is a development preview.